ding-lab/BreakPointSurveyor/T_PlotStructure/README.md

 <img src="plots/NA19240.AQ.chr10_chr20.BreakpointSurvey.png" width="600"/>

-AQ event has a discordant read signature which is frequently observed: a relatively random distribution of discordant reads and a spike in copy number.
+AQ event has a discordant read signature which is frequently observed: no correlation between discordant read positions on the two chromosomes and a spike in copy number.
 This likely represents anomalous mapping between two repetitive regions.

 ### AU Event